- O. Milton Fine II,

 It is the function and responsibility of the Adjudication Division to see that the primary purpose of the workers' compensation laws are accomplished.
 Specifically, that timely temporary and permanent disability benefits are paid to all legitimately injured workers who suffer an injury or disease arising out of and in the course of their employment, together with reasonable and necessary medical expenses, before returning them to the work force.

 The Division is currently staffed by eleven Administrative Law Judges (ALJs), together with support staff for the judges.
-Eight ALJs have offices in Little Rock, two are in Fort Smith, and one is located in Springdale.
+Eight ALJs have offices in Little Rock and three are located in Springdale.

 Based upon the number of claims filed within each county, Arkansas has been divided into six geographic districts.
 ALJs travel throughout the state within an assigned district, conduct hearings when disputes arise between claimants and their employers and/or insurance carriers.
 They also hold joint petition hearings.
 Cases are assigned according to the county in which the incident occurred.
 Pulaski County cases are assigned to all ALJs who have offices in Little Rock as a means of balancing the overall caseload.